Benji-money/benji-connect-sdk/README.md

 The SDK accepts the following configuration options:

 - `bearerToken` (required): Your API bearer token
-- `onSuccess` (required): Callback function called when authentication is successful
+- `onSuccess` (optional): Callback function called when connect completed successfully
-- `onError` (required): Callback function called when error occurs in the authentication flow
+- `onError` (optional): Callback function called when error occurs in the connect flow
-- `onExit` (required): Callback function called when the user exits the flow
+- `onExit` (optional): Callback function called when the user exits the connect flow
-- `onEvent` (required): Callback function for handling various events
+- `onEvent` (optional): Callback function for handling various events
-- `authServiceUrl` (optional): Override the default auth service URL
-- `authUrl` (optional): Override the default auth URL

 ## Development